Marlins vs. Dodgers Player Props Betting Odds

 Arraez Stats

-- Arraez has 183 hits with 28 doubles, three triples, six home runs, 34 walks and 61 RBI.
+- Arraez has 28 doubles, three triples, six home runs, 34 walks and 61 RBI (184 total hits).
 He's also stolen two bases.

-- Arraez has hit safely in seven straight games.
-In his last 10 games he is hitting .357 with a double, a home run, two walks and three RBI.
+- Arraez hopes to build on an eight-game hitting streak in this matchup.
+During his last 10 games he is batting .357 with a double, a home run, two walks and three RBI.

 Arraez Recent Games